 Aspects of the TLIF program were inspired or adapted from similar funds at other universities, including Brock University, the University of Calgary, the University of the Fraser Valley, the University of New Brunswick, Ontario Tech University, Queens University, Royal Roads University, Suffolk University, the University of Waterloo, and the University of Windsor.

-Recipients: Dr. Larissa Petrillo, Dr. Jennifer Hardwick, and Ellen Pond
+Recipients: Dr. Larissa Petrillo, Dr. Jennifer Hardwick, and Ellen Pond, Faculty of Arts

 - Project title: Pilot program for service learning assistants